Compliance and the Art of Outsourcing

 Are there issues with outsourcing?

 Increasingly companies are deciding to outsource large parts of the compliance work to free up time and resources.
 It allows them to see a little light at the end of the paperwork tunnel and focus more time on what they do best.
 There is, however, one concern every company raises when they go down this route.

 You can outsource the work, but not the responsibility

 The great thing about compliance is that it’s virtually entirely administrative.
-That means that with the right processes and procedures in place there’s unlikely to be anything specialist involved.
+It means that with the right processes and procedures in place there’s unlikely to be any specialist involved.
 While a keen eye for detail and a precise manner are needed, you’re unlikely to need your CTO to explain a technical concept.
-The art of outsourcing is to, only do it if it will save you time and free up crucial resources.
-If you have highly specialist, senior staff involved in compliance, then you need to change that.
-These are the people whose time is best spent doing what they do best, simply because other people can’t do it.
+The art of outsourcing is to, only do it if it will save your time and free up crucial resources.
+If you have a high-level specialist, senior staff involved in compliance, then you need to change that.
+These are the people whose time is best spent doing what they do best, just because other people can’t do it.

 By recognizing that someone outside of your core team could take care of it, you’ve made the first step in successfully outsourcing a large quantity of work.

 Outsourcing removes the bottlenecks and drives growth

 You may not feel that all-hands meeting of your senior management team is a bad thing as you’re getting everyone together.
 Now think about what would happen if they had to come along every year for several weeks at a time solely to discuss compliance.
 You’re not just removing your senior people from the day to day tasks that grow your business.
 They’ll also become less accessible to teams they manage which will have an impact on every aspect of your business.
 It can quickly create bottlenecks and put the brakes on your productive and creative output.